Let’s start with basics. I know many of you have heard and even seen patients who suffer ADHD and ASD. But how many of you know the difference?

 But children who are born in August or later- if immediately placed in school; could find it difficult to cope and thereby may be diagnosed with symptoms of such disorders.

 But if such children are placed in school in the next academic year along with children of their own age- they could manage life and school activities better.

 Support from schools

 If your child has ADHD, understand that there is a society to support them.
 You too can guide them with the help of the research given below.

 At the University of Exeter, they have found out that schools can play a very positive role in supporting a child with learning and cognitive disorders.

 Latest research points out that a school can support a child and even improve their academic outcomes.

 This is especially with regard to children with ADHD and that will surely bring happiness to many families.

 On a detailed study done in schools, it was found that at least 5% of the children who go to school have the problems of ADHD.
 This in other word means that roughly at least one child in every class shows symptoms of ADHD.

-Apart from not focussing, such children cannot sit still, they get moody, they fight, and find it very difficult to share or show their belongings to their classmates.
+Apart from not focussing, such children get moody, they fight, and find it very difficult to share or show their belongings to their classmates.